Cursed-Apple/Count-to-100/README.md

-# Count-to-100
+# Count-to-infinity
-Simple game where you count to 100 by pressing a button
+Simple website where you count to infinity by pressing a button